herrcristi/small/README.md

 The functions from string are also available, and should have the same usage.
 Beware that move semantics must copy the part that is allocated on stack.
+Also there is conversion from string to wstring and viceversa through ut8.

 ```
 small::stack_string<256/*on stack*/> s;